 Recognition will take the form of an award certificate plus a cash award of $5000 USD.

-The 2012 Distinguished Service Award is given posthumously to John Hunter, creator of matplotlib.
+The 2012 Distinguished Service Award was given posthumously to John Hunter, creator of matplotlib.
 John began the matplotlib project in 2002 while studying epilepsy seizure data in a postdoctoral program at the University of Chicago.
 Unhappy with the state of proprietary solutions needed for his studies, John chose Python to build an open solution to his problem.

 "Matplotlib is both an amazing technical achievement and a shining example of open source community building, as John not only created its backbone but also fostered the development of a very strong development team, ensuring that the talent of many others could also contribute to this project," said Fernando Perez.